 - The main idea: With table service and a buffet, this classic Disney character experience is a favorite because of its lively ambiance.
 Dancing is a must when Goofy’s around.
 Unfortunately, the interaction between characters and guests is limited – I believe – due to the size of this character meal.
 We had brief encounters with each of them, although they did all make it to our table once.

-- Current, general opinions suggest that this option has gone down in quality and experience.
+- Most people suggest that this option has gone down in quality.
 We had a great time at this meal, but encountered more characters at others.
 Other locations are more up to date decor wise, as well.

 - Typical (but not guaranteed characters): Pluto, Chip n Dale, Goofy, and Minnie.